Winding between Taihape on State Highway 1, and Fernhill in Hawke’s Bay, Gentle Annie is a challenging but rewarding ride across remote hill country.

 With plenty of climbing and 136km long, this ride is best completed over two days, camping overnight along the way.

 From Taihape, head north on Hautapu Street, which morphs into Spooners Hill Road.
 At the Kaiewe Junction, turn right onto Pangatawa Road, left at Waikakahi Road (gravel surface) and left again on to Moawhango Valley Road (mostly gravel surface).
-Turn right at the school in Moawhango and you’re on the Taihape–Napier Road, which is fully sealed.
+At Moawhango, continue straight ahead onto Taihape-Napier Road which is fully sealed.

-Be aware that there is still a short section of unsealed road out of Taihape where knobbly tyres are recommended.
+Be aware that there is approximately 10km of unsealed road between Taihape and Moawhango where knobbly tyres are recommended.
 If you’re a dedicated roadie and want to avoid the gravel, go straight through the Kaiewe Junction, which connects directly to the Taihape–Napier Road via Spooners Hill Road (this route is 1–2km longer and hillier than the gravel option).

 You will start climbing as soon as you leave Taihape, to the high point on the Central Plateau and past Erewhon Station, before diving down into the spectacular Rangitikei River gorge.
 At the bottom of the descent is the historic Springvale Suspension Bridge, an atmospheric spot for a rest.